Fayette Starr's Mill Chapter, NSDAR

 An application for a historical marker at Starr's Mill was submitted through a joint project of the Fayette Historical Society and the Fayette History Project.
 It was approved and is the third marker to be placed in the county.
 The Fayette-Starr's Mill Chapter Daughters of the American Revolution was organized December 6, 2003, in Peachtree City, with 32 members.

-Meetings are held on the second Monday of every month at the Peachtree City Library, from September to May, in the Floy Farr Room.
+Meetings are usually held on the first Tuesday of each month from September thru May.
 Meetings begin at 7:00 pm with social time at 6:30 pm.
 Please contact the Chapter for more information.

 Interested in more information about the DAR?
 Visit the National Society website at www.dar.org.